sanjass/sanjass.github.io/_posts/2020-05-25-science_of_wellbeing.md

 When you think about losing your job or getting a low grade or breaking up with your significant other, you are really ONLY thinking about that and tightly related events, rarely about any other good things that do remain even after those "tragic events".
 Like, no matter which of the three things happen to you (you can add more stuff to the list), the sun will still rise, your favorite coffee shop will still work (unless it's a pandemic :) ), your family and friends will mostly be around, you can still go travel to a city where nobody knows you and you don't have to justify anything to anybody, you can still play your favorite games, watch movies, eat your favorite dishes, pick up a new hobby.
 Life has many aspects and letting ONE thing (no matter how major it seems) affect your perception of yourself is simply wrong.
-Nonetheless, that is one more annoying aspect of the brain; this is just how we are and it makes us unhappy.
+Nonetheless, this is one more annoying aspect of the brain; this is just how we are and it makes us unhappy.
-Overcoming this is not easy when it is so built-in in our own minds, but one can help it by first being explicitly aware of its existence and then acting in accordance with that knowledge.
+Overcoming this is not easy when it is so intrinsic to us, but one can help it by first being explicitly aware of its existence and then acting in accordance with that knowledge.

 ## Conclusion